 SDS 324E: Elements of Regression Analysis

-A follow-up to an introductory statistics course, with an emphasis on the use of regression analysis in applied research.
-Topics may include: multiple linear regression; ANOVA; logistic regression; random and mixed effects models; and models for dependent data.
-Emphasis is placed on identification of appropriate statistical methods and interpretation of software output.
+Explore the use of regression analysis in applied research and learn about multiple linear regression; ANOVA; logistic regression; random and mixed-effects models; and models for dependent data.
+Engage in the identification of appropriate statistical methods and interpretation of software output.
 R programming is introduced.
-Prerequisite: : (SDS 302F and SDS 322E) or SDS 320E.
+Prerequisite: SDS 302F and SDS 322E; or SDS 320E.
 Only one of the following may be counted: Statistics and Data Sciences 324E or 332.
-Flag: Quantitative Reasoning.

 [Approved elective for SDS minor.
 This class should not be taken by SDS majors.
 Typically offered in fall and spring semesters.]